 The essentials of emergency preparedness

 September is National Preparedness Month and a reminder of the importance of preparing for workplace emergencies.
-We needed little reminder this year, however.
-We watched with worry as Hurricane Harvey dealt southeast Texas a devastating blow during the last days of August, and our thoughts and prayers went out to folks across Florida and the Southeast following Hurricane Irma earlier this month.
+Remember in 2017 as we watched with worry as Hurricane Harvey dealt southeast Texas a devastating blow during the last days of August, and our thoughts and prayers went out to folks across Florida and the Southeast following Hurricane Irma.

 Although Colorado is landlocked, your business should prepare for any number of workplace emergencies, including floods, tornadoes, severe thunderstorms, fires, toxic gas releases, chemical spills, radiological accidents, explosions, civil disturbances and workplace violence.